Please closely review the following to guarantee your application is strong.

 - Answer all aspects of each prompt.
 This is the first question reviewers ask themselves - did the essay address each component of the prompt?
 No matter how well-written an essay may be, if the applicant does not address all of the prompt, they will not be recommended for admission.

 - Write cleanly and professionally.
 Consider how humor or sarcasm might be interpreted.
 Resist the temptation to overuse the thesaurus to bolster vocabulary.
 Sometimes fewer syllables in a word are better and more straightforward.
 Proofread.
 Perfect grammar is not expected, but neither are typos.

 - Thoughtfully consider the audience.
-Although the reviewers are current students, they are not looking for the most creative or most entertaining essays.
-They want to find peers who share a common interest in motivation, engagement and an academic focus that comes through clearly in their writing.
+The reviewers are not looking for the most creative or most entertaining essays.
+They want to identify applicants who share a common interest in motivation, engagement and an academic focus that comes through clearly in their writing.

 - Be genuine.
 The reviewers also know how to identify superficial and vague content.
 They can pinpoint when a writer may be embellishing their accomplishments or interests.
 And they can tell when an essay has been repurposed from another application, with a few sentences geared towards the Honors prompts tacked onto the end.

 - Utilize space wisely.
 There are word limits for each essay.
 Writers should aim to maximize that space to talk about themselves and how they are situated to the essay prompt.
 Think carefully and intentionally when opting to write about relatives’ experiences, dictionary definitions and/or quotes by famous people.
 By focusing on something other than the applicant in the essays, the reviewers have far fewer relevant words on which to evaluate the applicant.

 - The purpose of this essay is to learn why the applicant is specifically interested in the Honors Program.
 The reviewers are looking for evidence that the applicant has done some research into the Honors Program and has considered why the program would be a valuable component of their undergraduate education.